मधुर्य-कादम्बिनी

 koṭiṣv api mahā-mune

 O great sage (mahā-mune)!
-Greater than those who are jīvanmukta and greater than those who attain liberation (muktānām api siddhānāṁ) is the devotee of Lord Nārāyaṇa (nārāyaṇa-parāyaṇaḥ).
-Such a devotee, who is in śānta or other rasas (praśāntātmā), is very rare (su-durlabhaḥ), even among ten million people (koṭiṣv api).
+Above those who are jīvan-muktas and above those who attain liberation (muktānām api siddhānāṁ), stands the devotee of Lord Nārāyaṇa (nārāyaṇa-parāyaṇaḥ).
+Such a devotee, situated in śānta or other rasas (praśāntātmā), is extremely rare (su-durlabhaḥ), even among ten million people (koṭiṣv api).

 SB 6.14.5